raphgm/Lesson-Introduction-to-CI-CD-with-GitHub-Actions-in-VS-Code/README.md

 Check the Actions tab again.
 After the workflow runs, your site will be live at:
 `https://YOUR_GITHUB_USERNAME.github.io/REPO_NAME/`.

-## 11. Best Practices
+## 5. Best Practices

 - **Cache Dependencies**: Speed up workflows by caching tools (e.g., npm packages).
 - **Use Secrets**: Store sensitive data (e.g., API keys) in GitHub Secrets.
 - **Matrix Testing**: Test across multiple OS/platforms.

-## 12. Troubleshooting
+## 6. Troubleshooting

 - **Workflow Errors**: Check logs in the Actions tab.
 - **YAML Syntax**: Use VS Code’s YAML extension for validation.
-Microsoft's learn-yaml extension would be perfect for this
+Microsoft's learn-yaml extension would be perfect for this.
 - **Paths**: Ensure file paths in workflows match your project structure.